ZiZi1noob/Wordle/README.md

 I never played one game without audio.
 So a normal product needs background music, button sounds, and victory/failure sounds.
 Due to time constraints, I started writing this demo on Monday at noon and had to work during the day, so it took me about seven or eight hours to complete this demo.

-Anyway, thanks for the chance of learning something new.
-Hope enjoy.